jlortiz528/academic-kickstart/content/authors/admin/_index.md

 ---
 Welcome!
 I am an economist in the International Finance Division of the Federal Reserve Board.

-My research interests are in macroeconomics.
-Specifically, my research focuses on expectations formation and firm dynamics.
+My research interests are in macroeconomics with a focus on firm dynamics and expectations formation.